pubnub/react-chat-components/packages/react-native/README.md

 - **User and Channel Metadata**: Add additional information about the users, channels, and their memberships from PubNub Objects storage using custom hooks
 - **Subscriptions**: Subscribe to user channels automatically
 - **Messages**: Publish and display new and historical text messages
-- **Presence**: Get currently active users, observe their state, and notify about changes
+- **Presence**: Get currently active users, observe their state, and notify them about changes
 - **Typing Indicators**: Display notifications that users are typing

 ## Available components